A – Agatha – Agatha Christie’s holiday home Greenway House is located on the banks of the River Dart and can be accessed by ferry from Dartmouth.

 K – Kingswear – Take one of the many ferries across the river and visit Kingswear, while you’re there enjoy the views back across the river of the town.

 L – Live Shows – Watch a live show at the Flavel, the town’s Art Centre and Cinema.
 They host a fantastic assortment of live shows, musicals, comedy performances and live screenings as well as the latest box office releases.

 M – Mayflower – 2020 mark’s the 400 anniversary of the Mayflower sailing to America.
 As one of the stopping points on its trip the town will be celebrating this historic journey with a range of events.

 N – Newcomen Engine – The Newcomen Engine, the world’s first successful steam engine was designed by Dartmouth-born engineer Thomas Newcomen.
-You can visit the oldest preserved working steam engine in the world at the Dartmouth Visitor Centre.
+You can visit the oldest preserved working steam engine in the world in Dartmouth Town Centre.

 O – Old Market Square – Old Market Square is home to a fascinating range of shops and regular markets.

 P – Picnic – Have a picnic in Royal Avenue Gardens, located next to the river in the heart of the town it’s the perfect place to rest on a bench and enjoy a spot of lunch.

 Q – Queen – Britannia Royal Naval College is perched on the hill overlooking the town and river.
 One of the colleges most famous visitors was the Queen.
 It is the location that the then Princess Elizabeth met the future Duke of Edinburgh for the first time.

 R – Relax – Relax at Blackpool Sands, a short drive out of Dartmouth is the Blue Flag Beach of Blackpool Sands, this shingle beach is the ideal location to spend the day relaxing.
 If you are feeling a little more adventurous, there’s kayaks and paddleboards for you to hire.